 The technology behind live streaming is relatively simple today.
 The central element is a camera.
 This can be a smartphone, but ideally, you should use a higher quality camera.
 You’ll also need a camera that can output live video to a computer or encoder.

 Any mid-range laptop will most likely be powerful enough for basic live streaming with free software like OBS or Adobe Flash Media Encoder.
 More advanced broadcasters should look at commercial software like Wirecast or vMix.
 For maximum quality and reliability for live streaming large and well-funded events, consider a hardware encoder.

-With DaCast, all broadcasters can stream live to their viewers over the top-tier Akamai CDN.
+With Dacast, all broadcasters can stream live to their viewers over the top-tier Akamai CDN.
 This global network delivers your broadcasts to audiences around the world.
-And with the tips outlined above, you’re now equipped to start live broadcasting your events and reaching the largest possible audience.
+And with the tips outlined above, you’re now equipped to start to live broadcasting your events and reaching the largest possible audience.

 Ready to try streaming live over the Dacast platform?
 Why not take advantage of our 30-day free trial (no credit card required) to test our platform features for yourself?
 Just click the button below to start streaming live in a matter of minutes.

 Thanks for reading, and good luck with your live streaming.